kluctl/kluctl/docs/kluctl/deployments/README.md

 9. [Tags](./tags.md)
 10. [Annotations](./annotations)

-A deployment project is collection of deployment items and sub-deployments.
+A deployment project is a collection of deployment items and sub-deployments.
 Deployment items are usually [Kustomize](./kustomize.md) deployments, but can also integrate [Helm Charts](./helm.md).

 ## Basic structure